quickshell-mirror/quickshell/BUILD.md

 [hyprland-global-shortcuts-v1]: https://github.com/hyprwm/hyprland-protocols/blob/main/protocols/hyprland-global-shortcuts-v1.xml

 #### Hyprland Focus Grab
-Enables windows to grab focus similarly to a context menu undr hyprland through the [hyprland-focus-grab-v1] protocol.
+Enables windows to grab focus similarly to a context menu under hyprland through the [hyprland-focus-grab-v1] protocol.
 This feature has no extra dependencies.

 To disable: `-DHYPRLAND_FOCUS_GRAB=OFF`

 [hyprland-focus-grab-v1]: https://github.com/hyprwm/hyprland-protocols/blob/main/protocols/hyprland-focus-grab-v1.xml

+### i3/Sway
+Enables i3 and Sway specific features, does not have any dependency on Wayland or x11.

+To disable: `-DI3=OFF`

+#### i3/Sway IPC
+Enables interfacing with i3 and Sway's IPC.

+To disable: `-DI3_IPC=OFF`

 ## Building
 *For developers and prospective contributors: See [CONTRIBUTING.md](CONTRIBUTING.md).*